gearhere/auction-house/document/Design_Report.md

 ```
 5. Recommendation-related queries:

-- Select the auctions bidden by other buyers who have bid the same auction as you, and show them in recommendation page, in recommendation.php:
+- Select the auctions bid by other buyers who have bid the same auction as you, and show them in recommendation page, in recommendation.php:
 ```php
 $buyer_id_query = "SELECT buyerId FROM buyer WHERE email='$buyer_username'";
 ```